MLHale/CYBER-4580-lending-library-docs/README.md

 Our focus for the second milestone, ensuring that the back end is functional as well as implementing several features such as creating an activity log and which user performed each action, and an initial rough front end.
 Our focus for the third milestone will be completing any unfinished tasks from the second milestone, creating a polished front end, and if time permits working on our stretch goals of developing an interface that will allow new users to apply for a borrower account and the ability for items to be grouped into modules.

+### Results / Findings
+#### Milestone 1
+* outcome 1
+#### Milestone 2
+* Learned the basics of the Django and Ember.js frameworks
+* Familiarized ourselves with the existing codebase provided by Dr. Hale
+* Created our own development environments
+* Implemented our database schema within models.py
+* Started connecting Django models to usable views for the frontend
+* Started modifying the frontend codebase for use in our application
+#### Milestone 3
+Implemented new functionality such that the user may now:
+* login to the website
+* place items into their cart by itemtype and quantity
+* place items into their cart by adding a package containing a group of itemtypes and respective quantities
+* remove individual itemtype-quantities from their cart
+* empty their cart
+* place an order if sufficient items exist

 ### Requirements
 |  Resource  |  Dr. Hale Needed?  |  Investigating Team Member  |  Description  |
 |------------|--------------------|-----------------------------|---------------|